pezra/blog/forward-compat-web-api.md

 ## hypermedia APIs

+Clients *must* discover available behavior at runtime.

 Available behavior changes over time.
 We discover new business rules.
 We realize that existing features are ill conceived.

-Clients *must* discover behavior at runtime.
 [Hypermedia APIs][] provide a easy mechanism for clients to discover behavior by embedding links in API responses.
 Clients *must* handle the absence of expected links gracefully.
 Clients *must not* construct URLs

 ### supporting backward compatibility